- ORDER: Passeriformes

 - Jaseur boréal (French)

-Bohemian Waxwing's nomadic nature makes it difficult to predict if and when they might show up in your yard.
+Bohemian Waxwing's nomadic nature makes it difficult to predict if and when they might show up in your yard to visit a platform feeder.
 But they are fruit connoisseurs, so planting a native tree or shrub that holds its fruit late into the fall and winter may bring in any that pass through your area.
-Learn more about creating bird friendly yards at Habitat Network.They may eat fruits and sometimes visit platform feeders.
 Find out more about what this bird likes to eat and what feeder is best with the Project FeederWatch Common Feeder Birds tool.

 - Cool Facts

 - Bohemian Waxwings are movers.
 One waxwing banded by researchers in British Columbia was recovered 13 months later in South Dakota.
 Another individual flew 280 miles in 11 days.